YuJiangRen/node-todo/README.md

 Image has already been built: `davisliu/todoapp` and read to use.

-Alternatively, you can build the project by `docker-compose build` and start it by `docker-compose up`.
+Alternatively, you can build the project by `docker-compose build`.

+To start the app, please run `docker-compose up`.
+View in browser at `http://localhost`.

 ## Tutorial Series